TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/ike-creds-unacceptable-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us about your Azure VPN Gateway connectivity issue.
-We’ve reviewed all of the logs and diagnostics we have available and we’ve determined that your connectivity issue is due to pre-shared key mismatch either on the Azure or on the on-premise side.
+We've reviewed all of the logs and diagnostics we have available and we've determined that your connectivity issue is due to pre-shared key mismatch either on the Azure or on the on-premise side.
 Please reconfigure your pre-shared key to match on both sides and this should correct your connectivity issue.

 Best regards,
 <!--/issueDescription-->